Rest easy with hotels in Rotorua chosen to meet your needs - because, your needs.

 Best feature?
-Located in the heart of Whakarewarewa with some rooms overlooking the village and the forest.
+Located in the heart of Whakarewarewa with some rooms overlooking the Whakarewarewa Thermal Village and the forest.
 A quiet, mostly sleepy kind of area.
-In saying that, make sure to ask for a room with views over the same and a balcony if possible.
+In saying that, make sure to ask for a room with views over the thermal activity and forest, and a balcony if possible.

-You'll need a car to get out and about as the Holiday Inn is located 3.0km, 6min drive out of the city center.
-If you don't mind walking, it would probably take about half an hour to get into town.
+You'll need a car to get out and about as Rydges is located a 3.0km, 6min drive out of the city center.
+If you don't mind walking (flat), it would probably take about half an hour to get into town.

 10 Tryon St

-The Millennium - Copthorne hotel brand recently purchased the tired, badly in need of repair, Kingsgate Hotel and renamed it Copthorne Hotel Rotorua .
-Now, they are having to spend mega dollars upgrading it.
+The Millennium - Copthorne hotel brand purchased the tired, badly in need of repair, Kingsgate Hotel and renamed it Copthorne Hotel Rotorua.
+Since then, they have spent mega dollars upgrading it.

 More and more rooms are being upgraded so if you want to book in, ask for a renovated room.
-I'll keep my ear to the ground and report back once it's completed.
+I'll keep my ear to the ground and report back once I hear it's completed.

 It's a 2km, 5min drive or 20min fast walk into the city center.
 The Copthorne Hotel is also halfway between the city and Te Puia where you find the famous Pohutu Geyser and behind that the getting to be famous mountain biking forest.
 The Whakarewarewa Living Thermal Village is also in walking distance.